micahstubbs/adit/readme.md

 ### Latest Updates

+* Scales for plots: added `plot-axis-text` component.
+This will be automatically added to a `plot` and label x, y, and z axes.
+Supports numeric labels and text labels for factors.
 * Interactive plot building: plots can now be built within Adit by dragging data columns onto the axes.
     * `drag-drop` component for controllers.
 Tells targets when they are